roy-ganz/toql/guide/src/3-api/5-update.md

 and finally `address_id` is ignored, since keys cannot be updated.

 Notice in the example above `address` is actually a duplicate, because foreign keys are included in `*`.
-It's just mentioned explicitly for learning purposes.
+It's just mentioned explicitly for the purpose of learning.

 #### Merges
 Updates can either